Skip to content

 Retire in North Macedonia

-North Macedonia offers a low cost of living—roughly one-third of US price levels—combined with moderate winters and a life expectancy in line with Western Europe.
+North Macedonia offers a low cost of living—roughly one-third of US price levels—combined with cool winters and a life expectancy in line with Western Europe.
 The country sits at the crossroads of the Balkans and Mediterranean, with a blend of Ottoman, Byzantine, and modern influences.
-Healthcare coverage is functional though not comprehensive, so supplementary insurance is wise.
+Healthcare coverage is functional though not comprehensive; consult with a qualified insurance professional or official healthcare advisor about supplementary coverage options.

 Currency